 For George, however, the progress of 2022 would not have been so crazy, perhaps even a little boring.
 In fact, only the improvement of a technological orgy that has just broken out.
 He wasn't all wrong.
 At least today, 2022: but as then, we are on the eve of a great explosion (and I'm not talking about war).

-Overall, seen from 1922, in 2022 "the progress of science will be surprising, but it will not be as surprising as it is today compared to a hundred years ago".
+Overall, seen since 1922, in 2022 "the progress of science will be astonishing, but it will not be as surprising as it is today compared to a hundred years ago".